-3.10.
+4.10.
 Battery Storage

 Battery storage can be utilized to store excess energy at the residential and commercialscales, as well as at the utility-scale.
-Energy storage batteries work similarly to regular batteries used in our everyday lives but have much greater storage capacities.
-Battery storage technology is rapidly growing and evolving because of its scalability and accessibility, and projections show an estimated 25-35 GW of battery storage being added online by 2025.
-178 Small-scale batteries are being added to approximately onethird of residential solar systems amongst the nation's leading solar installers.
+Energy storage batteries work similarly to smaller batteries used in our everyday lives but have much greater storage capacities.
+Battery storage technology is rapidly growing and evolving because of its scalability and accessibility, and projections show an estimated 25-35 GW of battery storage being added online by 2025.191 Small-scale batteries are being added to approximately one-third of residential solar systems amongst the nation's leading solar installers.
+A fast-growing trend is utility-scale hybrid generation plants which combine renewable energy with onsite storage that offers increased stability and flexibility to the system.
+In 2020, 36% of solar project that connected to the grid were paired with batteries.192

 Energy storage batteries usually have short to mid-range response times of a few seconds to a few hours.
 There are two categories of batteries used for energy storage, these being solid-state and flow batteries.
 Solid-state batteries utilize different solid chemical compounds for varying grid services while flow batteries utilize chemical compounds that are dissolved in liquid within the battery to create a reaction that produces electricity.
-Typical solid-state battery types include the highly popular lithium ion as well as the sodium ion, but hybrid batteries and flow or redox flow with a wide range of chemistries are becoming increasingly popular.
-Research studies are being conducted on both types of batteries to discover more effective ways to use battery storage.
-179
+Typical solid-state batteries and flow or redox flow batteries with a wide range of chemistries are becoming increasingly popular.
+Research studies are being conducted on both types of batteries to discover more effective ways to use battery storage.193

-3.11.
+4.11.
 Thermal Storage

 Thermal storage traps energy temporarily in the form of heat or cold which allows the energy to be turned into electricity at a later time.
-An example of this on a utility scale includes solar thermal power plants that use molten salt or other heat-retaining substance to store the sun's energy, which can be utilized later in steam generating processes.
-180
+An example of this on a utility scale includes solar thermal power plants that use molten salt or other heat-retaining substance to store the sun's energy, which can be utilized later in steam generating processes.194

-3.12.
+4.12.
 Mechanical Storage

 Mechanical storage systems use kinetic or gravitational forces to store inputted energy.
 One example of a mechanical storage system is the flywheel, a mechanism in which rotational energy is stabilized and maintained through movement of an accelerating wheel that can then store the energy kinetically for future use.
-A generator is then applied to easily convert the stored energy from mechanical to electrical energy.
-181
+A generator is then applied to easily convert the stored energy from mechanical to electrical energy.195 https://eta-publications.lbl.gov/sites/default/files/doe_webinar_hybrid_configuration_briefing_final.pdf 193 Energy Storage Association.
+"Batteries."